yonkou0/clashwithjpa/README.md

 - Code Formatting
     - Run `npm run format` before committing your changes or use [`Prettier`](https://prettier.io/) extension in your code editor.
     - Make sure to fix all the linting errors.
+Run `npm run lint` to check for linting errors.